BlockchainCommons/Gordian-Developer-Community/meetings/2022/08-17/transcript.md

 Initially, we're gonna use these choices for our test code for an envelope CLI app and Swift that just allows us to play around in the territory.

-It's not intended for shipping and the architecture may change, but more importantly allows us to go to Ross, Radically Open Security or other reviewers to review the architecture to make sure we didn't do any foot guns.
+It's not intended for shipping and the architecture may change, but more importantly allows us to go to ROS (Radically Open Security) or other reviewers to review the architecture to make sure we didn't do any foot guns.

 I mean, there was a couple of places where we're doing some stuff that it's like, there might be something there that we weren't careful enough about.